mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2411.01357v1">WaKA: Data Attribution using K-Nearest Neighbors and Membership Privacy
+  <h3><a href="http://arxiv.org/abs/2411.01357v2">WaKA: Data Attribution using K-Nearest Neighbors and Membership Privacy
   Principles</a></h3>
   <img alt="Category Badge" src="https://img.shields.io/badge/Machine Learning-662E9B"> <img alt="Category Badge" src="https://img.shields.io/badge/Cryptography and Security-D91E36">
   <p><b>Published on:</b> 2024-11-02T20:27:51Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Patrick Mesana, Clément Bénesse, Hadrien Lautraite, Gilles Caporossi, Sébastien Gambs</p>
-    <p><b>Summary:</b> In this paper, we introduce WaKA (Wasserstein K-nearest neighbors
+    <p><b>Summary:</b> In this paper, we introduce WaKA (Wasserstein K-nearest-neighbors
-Attribution), a novel attribution method that leverages principles from the LiRA (Likelihood Ratio Attack) framework and applies them to \( k \)-nearest neighbors classifiers (\( k \)-NN).
-WaKA efficiently measures the contribution of individual data points to the model's loss distribution, analyzing every possible \( k \)-NN that can be constructed using the training set, without requiring sampling or shadow model training.
-WaKA can be used \emph{a posteriori} as a membership inference attack (MIA) to assess privacy risks, and
-\emph{a priori} for data minimization and privacy influence measurement.
-Thus, WaKA can be seen as bridging the gap between data attribution and membership inference attack (MIA) literature by distinguishing between the value of a data point and its privacy risk.
-For instance, we show that self-attribution values are more strongly correlated with the attack success rate than the contribution of a point to model generalization.
-WaKA's different usages were also evaluated across diverse real-world datasets, demonstrating performance very close to LiRA when used as an MIA on \( k \)-NN classifiers, but with greater computational efficiency.</p>
+Attribution), a novel attribution method that leverages principles from the LiRA (Likelihood Ratio Attack) framework and k-nearest neighbors classifiers (k-NN).
+WaKA efficiently measures the contribution of individual data points to the model's loss distribution, analyzing every possible k-NN that can be constructed using the training set, without requiring to sample subsets of the training set.
+WaKA is versatile and can be used a posteriori as a membership inference attack (MIA) to assess privacy risks or a priori for privacy influence measurement and data valuation.
+Thus, WaKA can be seen as bridging the gap between data attribution and membership inference attack (MIA) by providing a unified framework to distinguish between a data point's value and its privacy risk.
+For instance, we have shown that self-attribution values are more strongly correlated with the attack success rate than the contribution of a point to the model generalization.
+WaKA's different usage were also evaluated across diverse real-world datasets, demonstrating performance very close to LiRA when used as an MIA on k-NN classifiers, but with greater computational efficiency.
+Additionally, WaKA shows greater robustness than Shapley Values for data minimization tasks (removal or addition) on imbalanced datasets.</p>
   </details>
 </div>